History of the Hellenic Navy: World War II

 For the remainder of the war, the RHN fought alongside the Allies from bases in the Middle East.
 As the war progressed, the number of Hellenic Royal Navy vessels increased after the concession of several destroyers and submarines by the British Royal Navy, reaching a peak of 44 ships and 8,500 men in early 1944.

 The most notable aspects of the Hellenic Royal Navy's participation in World War II include the operations of the destroyer Vasilissa Olga which, until sunk in Leros on September 23, 1943, was the most successful Allied destroyer in the Mediterranean Sea; the participation of two destroyers in Operation Overlord; and the story of the destroyer Adrias, which while operating close to the coast of Kalymnos in October 1943 hit a mine, resulting in the loss of the vessel's prow, while blowing the two-gun forward turret over the bridge.
 After some minor repairs at Gümüşlük Bay in Turkey Adrias managed to return to Alexandria in a 400-mile trip, even though all the forepart of the ship, up to the bridge, was missing.
 Six Greek warships participated in the Sicilian landings and in the subsequent Italian campaign.

-In April, 1944, a mutiny arising from political causes broke out on five Greek warships berthed in Alexandria and spread to a number of other Greek naval and merchant vessels.
-It was put down by Greek Marines, who suffered 50 casualties.
+In April 1944, a mutiny arising from political causes among pro-EAM sailors broke out on five Greek warships berthed in Alexandria and spread to a number of other Greek naval and merchant vessels.
+Because the Greek Navy at the time had no Naval Infantry (with the then 32nd Infantry Regiment only reorganised as a naval infantry unit in 1967), it was put down by a task force made up of naval sailors, officers, cadets, and even officers from the army, who suffered 50 casualties.